MurungaOwen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 \n -adds a new line
+\ character is used to skip the special characters